glpi-project/doc/source/modules/management/databases.rst

 Knowledge Base
 --------------

-Lists all the articles in the :doc:`knowledge base </tabs/knowledgebase>` relating to the database.
+Lists all the articles in the :doc:`knowledge base </tabs/knowledgebase>` relating to the current item.

 Tickets